katiestar99/ansible/docs/docsite/rst/dev_guide/style_guide/basic_rules.rst

 -------------------------
 Always follow naming conventions and trademarks.

-.. good place to link to an Ansible terminology page
+.. good place to link to an Assible terminology page

 Use clear sentence structure
 ----------------------------